BruceHad/bookmarking-app/README.md

 February 2016

-_(Learning Project)_

-NodeJS Bookmarking application that stores links in a Postgres database and provides JSON API for accessing the data.
+NodeJS Bookmarking application that saves links provides JSON API for accessing the data.

-## Application:

-An application for 'bookmarking' webpage links and displaying those links as a form of ['linkblog'](https://en.wikipedia.org/wiki/Linklog).

-This the the first elements of two: the bookmarking 'app', which provides an online interface for saving links to webpages, storing them in a database.

-The bookmarking app is a NodeJS, Express application.
-The main interface allows user to enter a URL, Name, Description, Category and (future) image.
+The bookmarking 'app' is an online interface for saving links: URL, Name, Description, Category and image.
 This information is then stored in the database.

-The web API provides a few endpoints to access the links, such as:
+The interface provides a few JSON endpoints to access the links, such as:

-- /recent -- the most recent n links bookmarked.
+- /recent/n -- the most recent n links bookmarked.
-- /cat/catname -- the most recent n links in the catname category
+- /cat/catname/n -- the most recent n links in the catname category
 - /2016/january -- all links bookmarked in January 2016.

 ## Objectives:

-- <del>Learn about MongoDB and 'NoSQL' type storage.</del>
 - Learn about Databases in Node.js (Postgres)
 - Learn about deploying NodeJS applications (Heroku).
 - Learn API design and usage.

 ## Technologies:

-- Javascript
-- NodeJS
-- Express
-- Postgres
-- APIs
-- Heroku
+Javascript, NodeJS, Express, Postgres, API, Heroku